i-lipi/Doctor-conferences-email-generator/README.md

   - `SerperDevTool` (Google Search)
   - `ScrapeWebsiteTool`
 * Summarizes and compiles a report using LLM agents
-* Uses Composio’s Gmail API to send a well-formatted invitation email to doctors
+* Uses Gmail SMTP to send a well-formatted invitation email to doctors

 Tech Stack